znxDomain/DNS-MITM_Manager/README.md

 Hosts files are reloaded in DNS MITM each time the overlay is hidden.

 See Atmosphere [docs here](https://github.com/Atmosphere-NX/Atmosphere/blob/master/docs/features/dns_mitm.md) for details on the function DNS MITM.

-See Tesla components [here](https://github.com/WerWolv/Tesla-Menu) and [here](https://github.com/WerWolv/nx-ovlloader) for install Tesla.
+See Tesla components [here](https://github.com/WerWolv/Tesla-Menu) and [here](https://github.com/WerWolv/nx-ovlloader) for installing Tesla.